The Switch is coming out in just ten days, but Nintendo hasn’t forgotten about its other handheld yet! Here’s Poochy & Yoshi’s Wooly World.

 The controls are also pretty much the same as the Wii U counterpart, still pretty simple and responsive.
 All in all, when it comes to judging how loyal this port is to the original game, Poochy & Yoshi’s Wooly World does a very fine job.
 But what about its new additions?

 The main addition in this version is the inclusion of Yoshi’s pet companion, Poochy.
-This incredibly adorable mascot has its own levels (which pretty much consist in endless runner-esque games), as well as being part of Yoshi’s team in the campaign, should decide to take it with you.
+This incredibly adorable mascot has its own levels, as well as being part of Yoshi’s team in the campaign, should decide to take it with you.
 Now, here’s a little problem.

 Taking Poochy with you makes the game very easy.
 Too easy, in fact.
 While the original wasn’t exactly Ghosts n’ Goblins in terms of difficulty, it sure had its challenging moments.
 Poochy & Yoshi’s Wooly World is already slightly easier when Poochy is not around, but it becomes even easier when the little buddy is with you.
 This is an issue, as the main addition to game is pretty much catered to a more casual and inexperienced audience, leaving core gamers with basically nothing new to the table.